Dogeza: I Tried Asking While Kowtowing

 Dogeza: I Tried Asking While Kowtowing (土下座で頼んでみた, Dogeza de Tanondemita) is a Japanese sex comedy manga series created by Kazuki Funatsu.
 It was originally published as a webcomic through Funatsu's Twitter account starting in March 2017, and has since been published by Kadokawa Shoten in two collected tankōbon volumes.
 A two-part novelization and a live-action adaptation were released in 2018, and an anime television series adaptation by Adonero aired from October to December 2020.

 The series follows Suwaru Doge, a man who bows in front of young women while asking to see their underwear or breasts, and focuses on their reactions to him.
 The webcomic serialization of the manga was popular with readers, while the critical reception varied, praising the visuals but sometimes criticizing the writing.

 Premise

-Dogeza is a sex comedy, and follows Suwaru Doge (土下 座, Doge Suwaru), a man who bows (dogeza) in front of young women and asks them to show him their underwear or breasts, bowing deeper and deeper until they listen to his request; the women react to his actions with astonishment, embarrassment, and confusion.
+Dogeza is a sex comedy, and follows Suwaru Doge (土下 座, Doge Suwaru), a man who performs prostrative bows (dogeza) in front of young women to ask them to show him their underwear or breasts, bowing deeper and deeper until they listen to his request; the women react to his actions with astonishment, embarrassment, and confusion.
 Doge himself is rarely actually visible, as the series instead focuses on the female cast.